onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "Big history is about placing ourselves in relationship to the universe on the dimensions of time and complexity." - [What Is Big History and Why Does It Matter? by Gregg Henriques](https://www.psychologytoday.com/intl/blog/theory-of-knowledge/202312/what-is-big-history-and-why-does-it-matter#:~:text=Big%20history%20is%20about%20placing%20ourselves%20in%20relationship%20to%20the%20universe%20on%20the%20dimensions%20of%20time%20and%20complexity.)

+> "I think the next century will be the century of complexity." - [Stephen Hawking](https://www.azquotes.com/quote/636709)

 <img src="/img/relatedness_of_all_life_on_earth.jpeg"/>

 <!-- taken from here: https://www.quora.com/How-is-all-life-on-Earth-related -->